Header

 Over-regulation

-Governments want to obtain a good rating in the Mutual Evaluation, as a bad one has a direct impact on the financial standing of the country.
-The tendency is to over-regulate the NPO sector and have a one-size-fits-all instead of a risk-based approach.
+The current prevailing tendency by countries' is to over-regulate the NPO sector and have a one-size-fits-all instead of a risk-based approach.
 This is not effective either for the government in terms of its AML/CFT mandate or for the NPOs in terms of their day-to-day operations.

 Nonprofit organisations (NPOs) around the world have faced operational and legal restrictions.
 This has had a negative effect on NPOs’ abilities to implement activities and protect the needs of beneficiaries, especially in crisis or conflict areas.